-DRAFT - June 16th Minute for CYM 2016 Truth & Reconciliation
+Minute for Canadian Yearly Meeting (CYM) 2016 Truth & Reconciliation

 At Yearly Meeting 2015 Friends approved Minute 2015.08.33 calling on individual Friends to read the Report of the Truth and Reconciliation Commission (TRC) and the Calls to Action.
-The Minute asks Friends to listen expectantly to the Spirit for guidance on what steps they may be personally led to take and for Monthly Meetings and Worship Groups to engage with the materials shared by the Indigenous Rights Committee of CFSC and prayerfully consider what actions they may take in working for reconciliation in their communities.
+The Minute asks Friends to listen expectantly to the Spirit for guidance on what steps they may be personally led to take.
+It also asks Monthly Meetings and Worship Groups to engage with the materials shared by the Indigenous Rights committee of Canadian Friends Service Committee (CFSC) and prayerfully consider what actions they may take in working for reconciliation in their communities.
 We committed to minute our progress for the year at this Yearly Meeting.